aitezera/dracord/README.md

 ## Features
-- [x] Access to user's friends, guilds, channels, and messages
+- [x] Access to users friends, guilds, channels, and messages
 - [x] Error handling for various HTTP status codes
+- [x] Saves token and encrypts into a binary file (Can also reload the token)

 ## Planned Features
 > [!CAUTION]